bytecodealliance/wasmtime/cranelift/docs/compare-llvm.rst

 translate simple code directly to MachineInstrs, bypassing SelectionDAG when possible.

-:doc:`Cranelift <langref>` uses a single intermediate representation to cover these levels of abstraction.
+:doc:`Cranelift <ir>` uses a single intermediate representation to cover these levels of abstraction.
 This is possible in part because of Cranelift's smaller scope.